WELCOME TO THE BROWN PEDIATRICS RESIDENCY PROGRAM AT HASBRO CHILDREN’S

 Hasbro is excited to welcome Dr. Patrick McGann, pediatric hematologist/oncologist and new director of the Pediatric and Adult Sickle Cell and Hemoglobinopathy Program.
 He was recently featured on local NBC 10 news discussing improvements in the treatment options for sickle cell disease.
 Dr. McGann has been involved in research studies looking to optimize hydroxyurea dosing for patients.

-Hasbro Children’s Hospital has been chosen to help advance health equity – we are one of 12 pediatric practices in the country chosen to participate in the “Accelerating Child Health Care Transformation” initiative.
+Hasbro Children’s has been chosen to help advance health equity – we are one of 12 pediatric practices in the country chosen to participate in the “Accelerating Child Health Care Transformation” initiative.
 These 12 practices will be working with the Center for Health Care Strategies to come up with a road map to make pediatric health care more equitable.
 Check out our very own Dr. Carol Lewis and Dr. Olutosin Ojugbele in the news here.

-Check out Cribsider’s new podcast episode on “Gender Affirming Care: Gender Care for the Primary Care Pediatrician” written and produced by Becca Raymond-Kolker (Med-Peds PGY-3) featuring Michelle Forcier, MD, MPH (Professor of Pediatrics at Brown University) as the guest speaker!
+Check out Cribsider’s podcast episode on “Gender Affirming Care: Gender Care for the Primary Care Pediatrician” written and produced by Ben Raymond-Kolker (Med-Peds ’25) featuring Michelle Forcier, MD, MPH (Professor of Pediatrics at Brown University) as the guest speaker!
 Dr. Forcier teaches us how to use a developmental model of gender identity for all of our patients, how clinics can create a safe and supportive environment, breaks down the variety of social, legal, medical, and surgical options that can be a part of gender affirmation, and how to support families in loving and supporting their kids and adolescents.

 https://thecurbsiders.com/cribsiders/23-ga2